-CITY OF SEATTLE 2013 STATE LEGISLATIVE BULLETIN APRIL 15, 2013 NUMBER 13 Week Overview The House released their operating budget proposal on Wednesday this week, and the bill passed the House floor on Friday evening.
-This budget proposes to invest \$1.9 billion more in K-12 schools in the next biennium and retains funding for the safety net without making cuts to local shared revenues, largely by including revenue from ending tax exemptions.
-The House and Senate also both released their capital budget proposals and passed those bills out of the committees.
-Legislators also met with Governor Inslee this week to discuss ways to reduce the incidences of people driving while under the influence, and legislators are now making efforts to move legislation forward before the end of the session.
-We thank Senator Adam Kline for his leadership on this issue.
-April 17th is the next significant cutoff, when policy bills need to pass the opposite house in order to continue moving.
+CITY OF SEATTLE 2013 STATE LEGISLATIVE BULLETIN APRIL 22, 2013 Number 14 Week Overview The House and Senate both passed their "bare bones" transportation projects off of their respective floor this week.
+The House Transportation Committee also heard a transportation revenue package, which includes local funding options.
+Councilmember Mike O'Brien testified on the bill in Olympia.
+Legislators continued work on the DUI legislation, holding hearings on two new pieces of legislation.
+Legislators have also scheduled a work session on these bills for next week.
+Sunday, April 28th is the last day of the legislation session.
 Areas of Primary Focus Protecting the most vulnerable families and individuals House and Senate Budget Proposals SB 5034: Making 2013-14 Operating Appropriations Sponsor: Senator Andy Hill Co-Sponsors: Hargrove Summary: As this budget proposal passed the Senate, the bill made a 50% cut to the liquor taxes distributed to local governments, made cuts to housing and homelessness programs and TANF, and redirected significant funding from the Public Works Trust fund.
 The House amended this bill with a striker amendment of their budget proposal.
 This bill, as it passed the House, includes an assumption of \$1.34 billion in new revenue from ending tax exemptions, preserves funding for the Housing and Essential Needs program and TANF, and retains local shared revenues.
-Status: SB 5034 was introduced and heard in the Senate Ways and Means committee on April 3rd, voted out of committee and passed on the Senate floor in a 30-18 vote on April 5th.
-The bill was referred to the House Appropriations committee where it was passed on April 18th with amendments.
-ESSB 5034 passed on the House floor on April 19th in a vote of 54 to 43, with 1 excused.
+Status: SB 5034 passed on the Senate floor in a 30-18 vote on April 5th.
+The bill was referred to the House Appropriations Committee, and ESSB 5034 passed on the House floor on April 19th in a vote of 54 to 43, with 1 excused.
+HB 2038: Investing in the education legacy trust account for K-12 basic education and higher education by narrowing or eliminating tax preferences and extending taxes set to expire.
+Sponsor: Representative Reuven Carlyle Co-Sponsors: Hunter, Ormsby, Tharinger, Reykdal, Pollet Summary: This bill eliminates and repeals a number of tax exemptions and extends current taxes to invest in the Education Legacy Trust Fund for K12 basic education and higher education.
+Status: HB 2038 was heard in the House Finance committee on April 19th.
 Affordable Housing HB 1563: Concerning the disposition of surplus property for the development of affordable housing.
 Sponsor: Representative Jessyn Farrell Co-Sponsors: Wylie, McCoy, Orwall, Seaquist, Bergquist, Springer, Pedersen, O'Ban, Kochmar, Moeller, Fitzgibbon, Appleton, Ryu, Stanford, Maxwell, Jinkins, Hunt, Fey, Pollet, Goodman, Habib, Santos Summary: HB 1563 would allow surplus property to more easily be used for the development of affordable housing.
 The bill was amended in the Senate committee so that it only applies to local transit agencies and removes the ability to donate the land.
 Status: HB 1563 passed out of the House in a 51-46 (1 excused) vote on March 6th.
-The bill was voted out of the Senate Financial Institutions, Housing, and Insurance Committee on March 28th and was referred to the Senate Transportation Committee.
-Education HB 1680: Implementing strategies to close the educational opportunity gap, based on the recommendations of the educational opportunity gap oversight and accountability committee.
-Sponsor: Representative Sharon Tomiko Santos Co-Sponsors: Upthegrove, Maxwell, Ryu, Bergquist Summary: HB 1680 adopts policies and programs to help close the educational opportunity gap in early learning, third grade reading, and attendance.
-Status: HB 1680 passed the House 54 to 44.
-Although the Senate heard the bill in the Early Learning & K-12 Education Committee, it did not receive a vote.
-Therefore, HB 1680 is officially dead for this session.
-HB 1505: Raising the minimum state funding assistance percentage for the school construction assistance program.
+This bill did not pass the Senate Transportation committee before cutoff and is officially dead for this legislative session.
+Education HB 1505: Raising the minimum state funding assistance percentage for the school construction assistance program.
 Sponsor: Representative Jamie Pedersen Co-Sponsors: Carlyle, Warnick, Lytton, Pollet, Maxwell, Santos, Dunshee, Farrell, Sullivan, Hunter, Fitzgibbon, Cody, Kagi, Van De Wege, Tharinger, Bergquist, Hudgins, Tarleton, Goodman, Pettigrew, Springer, Ryu, Morrell Summary: HB 1505 would assist local school districts with construction capacity by requiring the Superintendent of Public Instruction to set the minimum funding assistance percentage at 30 percent of project costs for the School Construction Assistance Program, instead of the current 20 percent.
 Status: HB 1505 is still in committee.